AaronStGeorge/cat-lox/README.md

 Goals
 - [ ] Implement using the rust language.
-- [ ] Full code coverage.
+- [ ] Reasonable code coverage.
 - [ ] Use no outside libraries.
-- [ ] 💩y syntax.
+- [ ] 💩y syntax (e.g. unicode support).
-- [ ] Create a program in poo-pl that computes 100 digits of π.
+- [ ] Create a program in poo-pl that computes 100th prime number.

 There is no intention of creating an industrial strength language implementation, this is a hobby project only.